rodrigocesar/git-course/README.md

 Complete course of git is really helping!
 ## This is a course to help me learn how to use git correctly and efficiently.
 Yeah!

+## Stater Web Projec
+Adding a line for rebase example.

 <<<<<<< HEAD

 ## How to Contribute